 Notes

-- To Make this Gluten-free: Use Pad-Thai-style rice noodles or soba noodles.
+- To Make this Gluten-free: Use Pad-Thai-style rice noodles.

 - To Toast Sesame Seeds: toss and stir them constantly in a dry skillet over medium heat until fragrant and lightly toasted, watching carefully to prevent burning.
 Remove from heat immediately when they start to color.